 Do AI captions hurt your ranking on social platforms?

-Platforms rank based on engagement (likes, comments, shares, saves, watch time), not on whether content was AI-generated.
+Platforms rank on engagement (likes, comments, shares, saves, watch time), not on whether content was AI-generated.
 Low-quality content performs poorly regardless of who or what wrote it.

 How many caption variations should I generate before picking one?